a-karma/Bogor_Workshop/DAY_4/Session2.md

   xlim(1000,10000)+
   theme_minimal()
 ```
+Now we know that most segments are short, and there is no distinct difference in segment length distribution between the different regions.
+This means that the extent of inbreeding is almost natural, where it is mostly broken down by recombination in the following generations and resulting in short segments.

-Let's go back to the server and do Exercise 2.4.
+Let's go back to the server and do Exercise 3.5.

-> Exercise 2.4.
+> Exercise 3.5.
 >
-> We have run the default PLINK option that was based on human genome.
-Try to run PLINK with minimum SNP count 20, minimal ROH segment length 10 kb, 1 SNP per 1 Mbp, and scanning window consists of 20 SNP with 0.25 portion of the overlapping windows must be called homozygous to define any given SNP as 'in a homozygous segment'.
-Name the output files of this new run with `_PLINK_B` suffix.
+> We have run the default PLINK option of the `--homozyg` argument.
+The entire default parameter setting was based on human genome.
+A babirusa genome, however, was different from human genome.
+It may have different mutation rate, recombination rate, linked genes, etc.  that was based on human genome.
+However, we did not know any of this for the babirusa genome.
+We will approach it using the pig genomes that has been run by previous studies (reviewed by Meyermans et al. 2020), i.e., we will run a second PLINK with output suffix `_PLINK_B` with minimum SNP count 20 (`--homozyg-snp 20`), minimal ROH segment length 10 kb (`--homozyg-kb 10`), SNP density 1 per 1 Mbp (`--homozyg-density 1000`), and scanning window consists of 20 SNP (`--homozyg-window-snp 20`) with 0.25 portion of the overlapping windows must be called homozygous to define any given SNP as 'in a homozygous segment' (`--homozyg-window-thershold 0.25`).
+>
-> Hint: Read the documentation for PLINK --homozyg here https://zzz.bwh.harvard.edu/plink/ibdibs.shtml#homo
+> Read the documentation for PLINK `--homozyg` (here)[https://zzz.bwh.harvard.edu/plink/ibdibs.shtml#homo] for more information about the parameters.
 >
 > Compare the result of Exercise 2.4 with the result from the default.
 Which has more ROHs per sample?
 Which set of parameters do you trust more?